intel/wult/content/pages/howto.rst

 will be added to the `Chrome Apps` directory in the start menu.

 .. image:: ../images/wult-web-server-chrome.jpg
-    :alt: Screenshot of the Web Server for Chrome application.
+    :alt: Screenshot of the Web Server for Chrome application as of 10 March 2022.
     :width: 700 px
     :height: 692 px
     :scale: 50 %

-1. Use the **CHOOSE FOLDER** button to select the wult HTML report directory of the report you want to view.
+1. Use the **CHOOSE FOLDER** button to select the *wult* HTML report directory of the report you want to view.
-2. A link should appear below the `Web Server URL(s)` heading.
+2. A link should appear below the **Web Server URL(s)** heading.
 Click on this link to open and view the report.

 servefolder.dev
 +++++++++++++++